 Skip to main content

-Madhyaman Taal (16-Beat Guide) | Tablatheka
+Madhyaman Taal (16-Beat Guide) | TablaTheka

 Introduction to Madhyaman Taal

-Watch a Demonstration of Madhyaman Taal
+Watch a Live Demonstration of Madhyaman Taal

-Taal Structure and Characteristics
+The Structure and Characteristics of Madhyaman Taal

 Madhyaman Taal is a 16-beat (matra) rhythm cycle, divided into four equal vibhags (divisions) of four beats each.
 The first beat, Sam, marks the beginning of the cycle, while the Khaali on the ninth beat creates a distinctive sense of release.